Heartbreak Anthem: Accolades

-Commercial performance
+Chart performance

-Heartbreak Anthem topped the Mediabase US dance radio, UK Official Big Top 40, UK Dance Singles and Hungary's radio charts.
-In the United Kngdom the song debuted at number nine, becoming Galantis' fourth, Guetta's 24th and Little Mix's 17th top 10 single.
+"Heartbreak Anthem" topped the Mediabase US dance radio, The Sky VIP Official Big Top 40, UK Dance Singles and Hungary's radio charts.
+In the United Kingdom the song debuted at number nine, becoming Galantis' fourth, Guetta's 24th and Little Mix's 17th top 10 single.
 For the week ending 4 June 2021, it reached a new peak of number eight and in the same week, the title track of Little Mix's sixth studio album, Confetti (2020), charted at number nine.
-This marked, the first time the group had two songs in the top ten on the UK Singles Chart since 2016, when the group's singles "Touch" and "Shout Out to My Ex" were at numbers four and six.
-It later reached a new peak of number three on the UK Singles Chart during its seventh week charting, becoming Galantis' highest charting single there.
+This marked, the first time the group had two songs in the top ten on the UK Singles Chart since 2016, when the group's singles "Touch" and "Shout Out to My Ex" were at numbers four and six, respectively.
+It later reached a new peak of number three on the UK Singles Chart during its seventh week charting, becoming Galantis' highest-charting single there.
 That same week, the song was certified silver by the British Phonographic Industry (BPI) in the United Kingdom for selling 200,000 units in the country.
 In its tenth week on the UK Singles "Heartbreak Anthem" remained inside the top ten at number seven, making Little Mix the first girl group to spend a total of 100 weeks in the top ten of the UK Singles Chart.

 It was ranked as the fourth-biggest song from June to August 2021 in the UK.
 According to The Official Charts, by the end of 2021 "Heartbreak Anthem" was ranked as the nineteenth best selling single of 2021 and the 27th most streamed song overall.
 It was also the seventh most played track of the year on UK radio.

 In Ireland, the song debuted within the top 20 on the Official Irish Singles Chart, and became the Little Mix 22nd Top 20 single on the chart.
 It later reached a new peak of number three on the chart, giving Little Mix their 11th Top 10 single there.
-It also reached the top ten in New Zealand, Poland, Lebanon and the Euro Digital Songs, and US Dance/Electronic Songs charts.
+It also reached the top ten in New Zealand, Poland, Lebanon and on the Euro Digital Songs, and US Dance/Electronic Songs charts.

 Elsewhere, "Heartbreak Anthem" reached the charts in 21 other music markets including Australia, where the song debuted at number 100 on the ARIA Singles Chart for the chart dated 31 May 2021.
-In its seventh week, it reached a new peak of number 46, becoming their highest charting single there since "Woman Like Me" in 2018.
+In its seventh week, it reached a new peak of number 46, becoming their highest-charting single there since "Woman Like Me" in 2018.